 Our renewable energy program is an area we’re working to advance.
 We created a Clean Energy Toolkit to help local teams make informed decisions on potential investments, and we have been working locally in several markets to embrace renewable energy initiatives.
 At end of 2016, we had 81 operational renewable energy projects in 25 countries and are actively pursuing 50 additional projects.
 Of the projects, quantitatively the majority is solar at 43 percent; however, while representing only 7 percent of projects, wind produces the highest total renewable energy capacity at 37 percent.
 Here are a few examples:

-Moving forward, this work will continue to be tracked and reported transparently within our overarching goal of reducing the carbon footprint of the “drink in your hand” by 25 percent by 2020.
+This work is tracked and reported transparently within our overarching goal of reducing the carbon footprint of the “drink in your hand” by 25 percent by 2020.

 More on Journey

 - Coca-Cola CEO at Davos: Collection and Recycling Key to Driving Circular Plastics Economy

 - Coca-Cola Announces New Investments in Enhanced Recycling as Part of ‘World Without Waste’ Vision

 Coca-ColaFoundation to Fund Community Recycling Pilots in Seven U.S. Cities